 Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

-Jim Corbett National Park is nothing less than heaven for those passionate about wildlife.
-The park attracts wildlife enthusiasts worldwide since it contains unique plants and animals.
-Numerous unique varieties of flora and fauna can be found in Corbett National Park.
-Every animal in the park can be seen roaming freely in the Corbett, whether a tiger stalks the jungle or an elephant strolling by the bushes.
-This national park has diverse plants, including freshwater and mountain flora.
+The Jim Corbett National Park has a diverse range of plants, including freshwater and mountain flora.
 The Corbett boasts an astounding variety of flowers covering an area of more than 521 square kilometers.
-Sal woods, Khair-Sisso forests, mountains, Chaur, rivers, and streams make up Corbett’s different habitat types responsible for the region’s distinctive plant communities.
+Sal woods, Khair-Sisso forests, mountains, Chaur, rivers, and streams make up Corbett’s different habitat types, which are responsible for the region’s distinctive plant communities.

-The list is astounding and limitless when it comes to flora.
-A fascinating sight to remember forever is observing long-tailed langurs climbing on Chir pine (Pinus Roxburgh) trees or strolling through the Sal forests.
-In the Corbett National Park, there are many incredible and imperiled animal species.
-Here, the abundant natural resources and huge landscapes make for the ideal habitat for wildlife.
 The park provides the perfect habitat for many magnificent species, including the Asiatic elephant and the Royal Bengal tiger.
 Corbett is home to a sizable population of the endangered Asiatic elephant and the Royal Bengal Tiger.

 Fauna of Jim Corbett National Park